-Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of June 30, 2021 comprise the following:
+Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of June 30 comprise the following:

-Financial assets Cash \$ 2,390,783 Receivables from governmental grants, current 13,776,155 Grants and contributions receivable, current 813,573 Financial assets available to meet cash needs for general expenditures within one year \$ 16,980,511
+2022 2021 Financial assets Cash \$ 3,971,136 \$ 2,390,783 Receivables from governmental grants, current 15,170,579 13,776,155 Grants and contributions receivable, current 629,936 813,573 Financial assets available to meet cash needs for general expenditures within one year \$ 19,771,651 \$ 16,980,511

 The Organization receives significant contributions restricted by donors and considers contributions restricted for programs which are ongoing, major and central to its annual operations to be available to meet cash needs for general expenditures.
-For the year ended June 30, 2021, restricted contributions of \$1,517,951 were included in financial assets available to meet cash needs for general expenditures within one year.
+As of June 30, 2022 and 2021, restricted contributions of \$1,272,914 and \$1,517,951, respectfully, were included in financial assets available to meet cash needs for general expenditures within one year.

-The Organization manages its liquidity and reserves following three guiding principles: operating within a prudent range of financial soundness and stability, maintaining adequate liquid assets to fund near-term operating needs and maintaining sufficient reserves to provide reasonable assurance that long-term obligations will be discharged.
+The Organization manages its liquidity and reserves following three guiding principles: operating within a prudent range of financial soundness and stability, maintaining adequate liquid assets to fund near-term operating needs, and maintaining sufficient reserves to provide reasonable assurance that long-term obligations will be discharged.